-MassBays' central staff in Boston includes a Executive Director who oversees and coordinates the program and a Staff Scientist who manages science and technical programs.
+MassBays' central staff in Boston includes a Executive Director, Staff Scientist and Coastal Data Scientist.
 Similar to the other NEPs, MassBays has a dedicated EPA coordinator who serves as the liaison between the regional EPA office (EPA-New England) and MassBays.

 MassBays is one of the largest and most diverse National Estuary Programs, and to meet the varied needs of the 50 communities and numerous watersheds in our planning area we provide grant funds to Regional Service Providers.
 These partners provide staff – Regional Coordinators – who work with Local Governance Committees to identify local priorities and for planning and actions to improve the health of local coastal habitats.
 Find out more about MassBays Regional Coordination.